 (Formerly POLSC-222) The course will examine the intersection of law and politics in American society.
 Topics to be covered include legal reasoning, disputing, due process, capital punishment, and others.
 How does law structure social relationships?
 How does political power shape the law?
-Prerequisite: College-level reading and writing.
+Prerequisite: ENGL/ 095 with minimum grade of C or equivalent.